Japan second-quarter GDP blows past expectations on robust domestic demand

 Compared to the previous quarter, the economy expanded 1.0 percent, versus the median estimate for 0.6 percent growth.

-Annualized GDP for previous quarter was revised to a 1.5 percent increase, while quarterly real (inflation adjusted) GDP was revised up to 0.4 percent growth from a 0.3 percent increase.
+Japan's growth had been largely reliant on robust exports earlier in the year, though there were signs private consumption was picking up.

-Economic growth is expected to continue in coming quarters, offering the Bank of Japan (BOJ) the hope that a tight labor market is finally starting to boost consumer spending, which in turn makes it easier to generate sustained inflation.
+Annualized GDP for previous quarter was revised up to a 1.5 percent increase, while quarterly real (inflation adjusted) GDP was revised up to 0.4 percent growth from a 0.3 percent increase.

 The economy grew for six straight quarters in April-June.
 The last time the economy had a run of six consecutive quarters of growth was January-March 2005 through April-June 2006.